-17.03 Publication
+16.03 Publication

-- (a) The Chief Executive will give a printed copy of this Constitution to each member of the authority upon delivery to him/her of that individual's declaration of acceptance of office on the member first being elected to the Council. - (b) The Chief Executive will ensure that copies are available for inspection at Council offices, libraries and other appropriate locations, and can be purchased by members of the local press and the public on payment of a reasonable fee. - (c) The Chief Executive will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.
+- (a) The Chief Executive will ensure that each Member of the authority has access to a printed copy of this Constitution. - (b) The Chief Executive will ensure that copies are available for inspection at Council offices, libraries and other appropriate locations, and can be purchased by members of the local press and the public on payment of a reasonable fee. - (c) The Chief Executive will ensure that the summary of the Constitution is made widely available within the area and is updated as necessary.
 To this end, the full text of the Constitution is available on the internet and intranet.